Praveen Swami

 Praveen Swami (born 1969) is an Indian journalist and author specialising on international strategic and security issues.
-He is currently the Group Consulting Editor at Network18 Group.
-He was the Diplomatic Editor of The Daily Telegraph newspaper between September 2010 – October 2011, after which, he became the National Editor (Strategic and International Affairs) of The Indian Express newspaper from August 2014- January 2017.
+He is currently the National Security Editor at ThePrint.
+He was the Diplomatic Editor of The Daily Telegraph newspaper between September 2010 – October 2011, after which, he became the National Editor (Strategic and International Affairs) of The Indian Express newspaper from August 2014- January 2017 and the Group Consulting Editor at Network18 Group between July 2018 - January 2022.
 Swami is the author of two books on the India-Pakistan conflict in Kashmir.
 He was described by the BBC as "one of India's foremost experts of Islamist terrorism".

 Career

 Swami was the Associate Editor of the Indian newspaper The Hindu from 1993, for which he reported on topics such as the conflict in Kashmir, the Left-wing Maoist insurgency in India, and Islamic groups.
 He reported on Kashmir, Punjab and security issues for much of the 1990s before becoming the Mumbai bureau chief in 1998.
 He was appointed as Resident Editor New Delhi, The Hindu in October 2011.
 Swami, along with Rural Affairs Editor P Sainath, resigned from The Hindu in mid-2014.
 Both journalists hinted they found it difficult to work under the new system which emerged after the shift in power structure [changes in the top-level management, when family decided to run The Hindu itself] in Kasturi and Sons Ltd in October 2013.
 Former editor Siddhartha Varadarajan and Executive Editor MK Venu were ousted from their positions in October 2013.